openmc-dev/openmc/docs/source/methods/geometry.rst

 the minimum distance found thus far, and :math:`\epsilon` is a small number.
 In OpenMC, this parameter is set to :math:`\epsilon = 10^{-14}` since all floating calculations are done on 8-byte floating point numbers.

-Although they are not explicitly defined, it is also necessary to check the distance to surfaces representing lattice boundaries if a lattice exists on a given level.

 Plane Perpendicular to an Axis
 ------------------------------